oceanbase/ob-operator/docs/en_US/develop-locally.md

 ## Self-signed Certificate

 It's necessary for node hosting controller manager to have a TLS certificate.
 In the real kubernetes cluster, the cert-manager will inject the sign into the controller manager pod.
-On our laptop, we need self-signed one:
+On our laptop, we need self-sign one:

 ```shell
 mkdir -p /tmp/k8s-webhook-server/serving-certs